Fresh, bright Lime Cilantro Coleslaw tastes good any time of the year. The perfect side to rich and fatty mains, spicy food, and anything barbecued!

 I love coleslaw.
 I love the vinegary kind and I love the mayo-y kind.
 When it comes to coleslaw, I don’t discriminate.
 I love them ALL.

-That’s the reason why coleslaw tastes so good with certain dishes, too.
-It’s got that crunchy, tangy, slightly sweet, slightly pickled thing going on — just like kimchi.
-Coleslaw tastes especially great with BBQ because it cuts through the richness of fatty meats.
+I think that’s why I love Coleslaw so much.
+Coleslaw has that crunchy, tangy, pickled thing going on.
+Tastes great with BBQ.
+Cuts through the richness of fatty meats.
 Or anything fried.
-That acidic, crunchy bite makes everything tastier.
+That acidic, crunchy bite makes everything tastier!
+Just like kimchi. 😉

-Coleslaw also serves a lot of people.
+My slaw also serves a lot of people.
 If you’ve ever hosted a gathering, you can feed a lot of people with one head of cabbage.
-Coleslaw is a very cost-effective party food.
+Slaw, in general, is a very cost-effective party food.

 - 1/4 cup mayonnaise

 - 1/4 cup lime juice about 2-3 limes